midimaster21b/Vivado-CL-Project-Template/README.md

 ## Getting started

 1. Clone this repository as a base for the Vivado project you will be creating.
+1. Modify the gen_bitstream.tcl file to match the project specifics.
 1. Modify the sync.sh file to match the host system you will be using to process your HDL.
 1. Follow the workflow below.